What should you do if you’ve yelled at your child? Where can you get help if it happens regularly?

 What should you do if you feel the urge to yell at your child?

-If you feel like you’re about to lose your temper and want to yell, the following strategies can help you regain your composure.
+If your child is having a tantrum and you think you might lose your temper, the following strategies can help you regain your composure.

-For more strategies to help you keep your cool, see our fact sheet Losing control.
+For more strategies to help you parent calmly, see our fact sheet on losing control.

 When to ask for help

-Many community organizations offer support services or activities for parents.
-Several of them offer workshops led by professionals.
-During these workshops, you can discuss your family life with other parents.
+Many community organizations offer support services and activities for parents, like counsellor-led workshops where you can discuss your family life with other parents.
 It can be reassuring to know that you’re not the only one who finds parenthood challenging sometimes.

-You can also get support from your local CLSC, since these clinics have dedicated resources for children, parents, and families.
+You can also get support from your local CLSC, since these clinics have dedicated resources for families.

 Things to keep in mind

-Yelling at your child can have a negative impact on their self-confidence and self-esteem.
+Yelling at your child can have a negative impact on their sense of security and self-confidence.